 What is Quebec City known for?

 Not sure where to start your trip?
 Try Old Quebec, where you'll develop an understanding of the city's beginnings.
-Walking along the fortification walls gives you a sense of how it was in the 17th century!
+Walking along the fortification walls gives you a sense of life in the 17th century.

 Is there free Wi-Fi in Quebec City?